indeedeng/imhotep/docs/sample-queries.md

 ####<a name="clubs"></a>Clubs

-The following query returns data for the top 25 clubs: number of players, number of captains, average ranking, average age.
+The following query returns data for the top 25 clubs: number of players, number of captains, average country ranking of the team’s players, average player age.
 Barcelona has the most players in the World Cup (16), but Real Madrid/Man U have the most captains (2).
-Atletico Madrid has the highest average nationally ranked players.
+Atletico Madrid has the highest average country rank for its players.
 Manchester City the oldest players, Schalke 4 the youngest.

 <pre>from worldcup2014 2014-07-01 2014-07-02 group by Club[25] select count(), Captain, Rank/count(), Age/count()</pre>